The person at the center of this case

 Remarks: Serebriakov is alleged to have been a Russian military intelligence officer, assigned to Unit 26165.
 Serebriakov was last known to be located in Moscow, Russia.

-Western District of Pennsylvania grand jury indicts Serebriakov and six co-conspirators for conspiracy to commit computer fraud, wire fraud, aggravated identity theft, and money laundering
+Grand jury in Western District of Pennsylvania indicts Serebriakov and six co-conspirators on charges of computer fraud, wire fraud, identity theft, and money laundering